yegor256/datum/md/policy.md

 "Ten Days."
 If you don't complete a job in 10 days Zerocrat _may_ take it away from you.
 You will get no money and 30 negative [points](#18) if this happens.
+This rule is not applicable to code reviewing jobs.

 <a name="9" href="#9">§9</a>.
 "Impediments."